Mekhlabhishek/Test1/book/chapter-6.md

-# Exercise for sign up flow

 In the last chapter, we checked if the URL of the page is correct or not.
 In this chapter, we will cover the entire signup workflow.
 So let's begin.

-## 6.1 Setting email for a test account
+## Setting email for a test account

 In the same namespace, we will create another test case for adding the email for the new account.
 Create a new `it` block just below the previous one.